TilloStralka/AFMDataConverter/README.md

 # AFM_Data_Fusion
-Finding tiffs and gwys in folder, extracting time of measurement, assembling  them in gwy file with multible dataframe container
+Finding tiff and gwy files in folder, extracting time of measurement, assembling  them in gwy file with multible dataframes in a container.
+Therefore the dataframes can be used for correlation analysis.
+For this purpose, see other repository [Current_AFM_AutoScript]( https://github.com/TilloStralka/Current_AFM_AutoScript)

 # Environment Setup and Issues